 Mr. Reutiman has 25 years of commercial experience in the medical device field, including leadership positions in sales and marketing, and sales management.
 He has significant expertise in commercializing products for minimally invasive interventional procedures, and participated in the development of many new technologies.
 Reutiman worked at Webster, TX-based IDEV Technologies from April 2012 to March 2014.
 Prior to that, from November 2006 to January 2012, he was Vice President of Sales and Marketing at San Clemente, CA-based ROX Medical, Inc. From March 2000 to December 2005 he was Vice President of Sales and Marketing at Mountain View, CA-based RITA Medical Systems.
 Before that Reutiman held sales management and representation positions at Guidant Corporation and Cordis Corporation.
 Reutiman has a bachelor of science degree in business from Colorado State University and an MBA from UC Irvine’s Paul Merage School of Business.

 Co-Founder, President, Chief Science and Technology Officer

-Dr. Seward is the inventor of the Mercator Micro-Infusion Catheter and led its development from prototype through FDA 510(k) marketing clearance.
+Dr. Seward has over 20 years of experience in the medical device field.
+He is the inventor of the Mercator Micro-Infusion Catheter and led its development from prototype through FDA 510(k) marketing clearance and clinical development.
 Prior to co-founding Mercator MedSystems Dr. Seward was a staff principal investigator at Lawrence Livermore National Laboratory.
 He completed his doctoral studies in mechanical engineering at the University of California at Berkeley, and his masters and bachelors in mechanical engineering at MIT.
 He has authored more than 50 patent applications.

 BOARD OF DIRECTORS